zamn/BlackbeardsRedemption/README.md

 - Upgradable?
 – Can we change its color?

-### Arck Widow snake.
+### Arcbok Widow snake.
 We're an invader of his territory therefore he hates you.
 They've owned this island since they crashed from a plane many years ago.

 Attacks:
 * Shoots venom at you. (part 1))